pierrotm777/MyArduinoLibraries/All_Other_Libs/MPX_MSB/README.md

 # MPX_MSB Library (Simplified Wrapper)

 A simplified wrapper around the original **[MSRC Multiplex MSB telemetry library](https://github.com/laneboysrc/rc-telemetry)**.
-This wrapper was designed with the help of **ChatGPT** to make it easier to use basic telemetry features such as **battery voltage, temperatures, and digital alarms**, while still keeping all advanced options from the original MSRC code.
+This wrapper was designed with the help of **ChatGPT** to make it easier to use basic telemetry features such as **battery voltage, temperatures, gps, vario and digital alarms**, while still keeping all advanced options from the original MSRC code.

 ---